mikaelkaron/troopjs-learn/requirejs/readme.md

 Open `index.html` in a browser and If you can see `"ok"` in the developer console then you have a working RequireJS configuration to start from.

-## Adding jQuery

-The first thing most web-applications need is jQuery, so let's start by creating a configuration that will log `"ready"` to the developer console when jQuery notifies us our `document` is ready.

-First let's add `jquery` as a dependency in our `bower.json` file:

-!CODEFILE "bower.jquery.json"

-Now let's add the JS code:

-!CODEFILE "index.jquery.js"

 ## Adding TroopJS

 TroopJS is split up into packages based on functionality, for example `troopjs-compose` contains the composition layer used in TroopJS while `troopjs-core` contains core objects and utilities.